jkursula/PWP/README.md

 *flask run*

-# Instructions for API testing
+# Instructions for testing

-## Remember to run the API test from the api_test.py file in the root level and not in tests folder

 Same requirements as running the API but install also: pytest, pytest-cov using pip.

-run *pytest --cov-report term-missing --cov=budgethub test_api.py*
+run *pytest --cov-report term-missing --cov=budgethub*

+This will run both database and API test simultaneously and also provide with covarience report with score of 97/100